 The City is responsible for preventing the discharge of pollution into area rivers from storm drains.
 The City enforces city ordinances and state laws regarding illegal dumping of HHW.
 Trash cans and garbage trucks are not leak-proof.
 So when HHW leaks, it is easy to track it back to the resident who disposed of it.
 The City also offers a clean boating program for boaters who use Folsom Lake.

 The City's HHW collection program is a door-to-door collection program.
 It is one of the most convenient services for the disposal of household hazardous waste in California.
 Most other cities require residents to package their HHW and drive it to often distant permanent collection facilities.
 We have developed a convenient program to make it as easy to dispose of HHW as it is to dispose of trash.
+Make an appointment to have your HHW picked up.

 There are many ways that you can help promote the availability of our service.
 We have staff members who are available to make presentations at neighborhood parties, community groups, or schools.
 We have brochures that can be passed out to your neighbors, or you can e-mail links to our Web pages.